kaji-bikash/cf.files/README.md

 ### Git Customizations:

-cf.files will take over your `~/.gitconfig`, so if you want to store your usernames, please put them into `~/.gitconfig.user`
+cf.files will take control over your `~/.gitconfig`, so if you want to store your usernames, please put them into `~/.gitconfig.user`

 It is recommended to use this file to set your user info.
 Alternately, you can set the appropriate environment variables in your `~/.secrets`.